• Skip to main content

 For the purists, this option is 100% natural and creates a darker tung oil finish that looks cool and is super durable.
 It’s probably not going to work for those sensitive to odors!

-For those highly sensitive to odors, or who have chemical sensitivity this might not work for you.
-Be sure to test a sample.
+For those highly sensitive to odors, or who have chemical sensitivity this likely will not work for you.

 Where to use: Interior and exterior (tung oil is the most durable natural exterior finish).

-Buy Dark Tung Oil directly from their website and use code mychemicalfreehouse for 10% off.
+Buy Dark Tung Oil from Amazon or directly from their website.

 4. Milk Paint Wash